My blog posts likely contain affiliate links, including for the Amazon Associates program.

 What to Pack for Alaska

-If you’re booking a trip to Alaska, you need to pack the right gear.
-It’s not the kind of destination where you’ll enjoy yourself if your underdressed or underprepared!
+If you’re planning a trip to Alaska, you need to pack the right gear.
+It’s not the kind of destination where you’ll enjoy yourself if you’re underdressed or underprepared!
 I’ve put together a full packing list for Alaska, but here are some quick tips:

 - Pack layers!
 You can always take them off.